 Watching the Victory crush through the Arctic ice pack is an incredible sight, made even more memorable by taking a helicopter flight for a thrilling aerial view of the Victory and expansive Arctic Ocean.

 Expect the days, and hours, to present variable sailing conditions this far north.
-The crossing from Murmansk to the North Pole can take anywhere from 5 to 8 days, meaning plenty of time to get to know fellow shipmates, stare out at the horizon, enjoy some drinks at the bar or go for a swim in the ship’s lap pool.
+The crossing from Murmansk to the North Pole can take anywhere from 5 to 8 days, meaning plenty of time to get to know fellow shipmates, stare out at the horizon, enjoy some drinks at the bar, go for a swim in the ship’s lap pool, or shoot some hoops on the basketball court.

 All the anticipation of the prior days reaches a climax as you reach the North Pole!
 Many travelers find themselves overcome with emotion, while others are in a festive and celebratory mood.
 Take photos, wave a flag, enjoy your moment!
-Add an exclamation to your success by rising high in a hot air balloon to commemorate this great moment.
+Add an exclamation to your success by rising high in a hot air balloon to commemorate this great moment (optional activity, fee applies & weather dependent).
 Later, everyone enjoys a champagne toast and a BBQ on the ice.
+Perhaps take a polar plunge!

 This group of 191 islands forms the most northerly archipelago in Eurasia, and lies entirely within the Arctic Circle and so remote that Franz Josef Land was discovered after Antarctica.
 Explore Cape Flora, and discover historic remains from three ill-fated Arctic expeditions.
-When conditions permit, Zodiac trips beneath towering cliffs will explore remote seabird rookeries while keeping an eye out for walrus and polar bears.
-Onboard helicopters again provide aerial sightseeing and access to otherwise inaccessible landing sites.
+When conditions permit, Zodiac trips beneath towering cliffs will explore remote seabird colonies.
+The 50 Years of Victory helicopter will provide aerial sightseeing and our Zodiacs will transfer you to seldom-visited landing

 Crossing the Arctic Ocean back to Murmansk.
 Take time to relax and enjoy the ship's amenities or watch the ocean and sky for wildlife from the observation lounge or outside decks.

 Returning to Russia’s most northerly city, bid farewell to the expedition crew and ship.
-Transfer to the airport for a charter flight to Helsinki, Finland to enjoy one final night’s included hotel stay in this remarkable city.
+Transfer to the airport for a charter flight to Helsinki, Finland to enjoy one final night in this remarkable city.

 Your journey has officially come to its conclusion.
 Consider extending your stay to further explore Helsinki and the surrounding area before your return home.